 Ethnographic resources are defined by the National Park Service as a site, structure, object, landscape, or natural resource feature assigned traditional legendary, religious, subsistence, or other significance in the cultural system of a group traditionally associated with it.
-(NPS-28)

-Ethnographic resources typically hold significance for traditionally associated groups whose sense of purpose, existence as a community, and development as an ethnically distinctive people are closely linked to particular resources and places.
+(NPS-28) Ethnographic resources typically hold significance for traditionally associated groups whose sense of purpose, existence as a community, and development as an ethnically distinctive people are closely linked to particular resources and places.
 The groups for whom ethnographic resources hold significance may include park neighbors, traditional residents, and former residents who have moved from the area but maintain their former attachments.
-Ethnographic resources may include burial locations; places important for subsistence and spiritual/ ceremonial purposes; plant materials and procurement areas; migration and travel routes; and sites associated with events, beliefs, and traditional stories.
+Ethnographic resources may include burial locations; places important for subsistence and spiritual/ceremonial purposes; plant materials and procurement areas; migration and travel routes; and sites associated with events, beliefs, and traditional stories.

 During the 18th and 19th centuries, the pressures of European expansion and intertribal conflicts forced members of the Creek Nation (identified as the Seminole during the 18th century) to leave their ancestral homelands in southern Georgia and Alabama and resettle further south in remote areas of Florida.
 The Seminole Wars of the first half of the 19th century resulted in the dramatic depopulation of the Seminole people.
 Those surviving tribal members who resisted relocation to Oklahoma reservations took refuge among the protective hammocks and swamplands of present-day Everglades National Park and Big Cypress National Preserve.
 The Seminole in Florida have been divided into two separate federally recognized nations: the Seminole Tribe of Florida and the Miccosukee Tribe of Indians of Florida.
 These tribes were federally recognized in 1957 and 1962, respectively.
 The Seminole Nation of Oklahoma represents the descendants of tribal members who relocated to Oklahoma from Florida following the Seminole Wars.
-The Council of the Original Miccosukee Simanolee Nation Aboriginal People represents nonfederally recognized tribal members.
-Everglades National Park managers consult with the Council of the Original Miccosukee Simanolee Nation Aboriginal People despite its nonfederally recognized status; NPS staff respects the tribe's ancestral ties to the Everglades and the tribe's interests/issues as public stakeholders.
+The Independent Traditional Seminole Nation of Florida represents nonfederally recognized tribal members.
+Everglades National Park managers consult with the Independent Traditional Seminole Nation of Florida despite its nonfederally recognized status; NPS staff respects the tribe's ancestral ties to the Everglades and the tribe's interests/issues as public stakeholders.